tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

 ### Compile it
 Open the said generated Codeblocks Project file (**otclient.cbp**) by CMake with CodeBlocks, and script away!
 To compile, press Ctrl-F9.

-_ **--** Make sure to copy Tibia.dat and Tibia.spr inside modules/game_tibiafiles/ folder before running the client._
+**-- Make sure to copy Tibia.dat and Tibia.spr inside modules/game_tibiafiles/ folder before running the client**